FinlaySanders/XY-ORIS/README.md

 - produces and saves animations using XY.py

 XY.py
-- handles the creation and updating of XY models with either numerical integration, metropolis sweeps, or a GNN
+- creates and updates XY models with numerical integration, metropolis sweeps, or a GNN
+- finds and displays vortices

 spin_model.py
 - Creates, trains and saves a metalayer that can be passed to an XY model